Illuminating the Dark Funnel of B2B Marketing

 Communities

-By joining online communities, you’re building meaningful relationships and getting to know your buyers on a more human level.
-So be sure to engage and stay active in your buyer’s world in order to build relevance and awareness.
+By joining online communities or building your own, you’re building meaningful relationships and getting to know your buyers on a more human level.

 Organic social

-The more you educate your followers, the more they will look to you for advice and answers, eventually becoming one of your customers in the process.
+The more you educate your followers, the more they’ll look to you for advice and answers.
+Over time, they may become your customers.

 Podcasts